joinpursuit/AC-iOS-Codeable-and-UserDefaults/README.md

 ### 1. `Codable`: What a time to be alive!

 Many of you will be starting your journey of Swift data serialization with some incredibly powerful and easy-to-use tools.
-I of course am refering to the `Codable` protocol, introduced in Swift 4 to save developers from the agony that is de/serializing `Data`.
+I, of course, am refering to the `Codable` protocol which was introduced in Swift 4 to save developers from the agony that is de/serializing `Data`.

 #### Serialization: What is it?

-Serialization, in development, refers to converting an object/struct/var into raw data, essentially 0's and 1's (well, 0's and F's).
+Serialization, in development, refers to converting an object/struct/var into raw data, essentially 0's and 1's.
 Serialization is performed when you need to store language/code-specific objects into persistant storage.
 Then later, when you need to retrieve the object from memory you de-serialize it, meaning you convert it from its raw binary back into useable objects in code.

 #### Serialization: Where does it happen?